 “In the Resurrection Code” is an album that happened without expectation.
 In other words, I didn’t sit down with an intent to create a new album.
 It happened as a result of me spending time before Creator seeking to understand more about being “in Him.”
 Someone had ordered a personal song.
 I decided to do that song with the 713 Hz frequency and after completing it, this album started to flow out of me.

-Through this process, I’d been meditating and marinating (as I call it) on the death, burial and resurrection scene as described in Matthew.
+Since the spring of 2017, I’d been meditating and marinating (as I call it) on the death, burial and resurrection scene as described in Matthew.
 I’d also been taking the 713 Deep Restoration music (sound) essence for several months.
 In my opinion, the essence only added to the depth of what I felt coming through this experience.
-I’d been reading the sacrifice, death, and resurrection of Jesus (Matthew 26 – 28).
+I engaged the death, burial, and resurrection story of Jesus (Matthew 26 – 28).
 While creating the music, I was seeing the scene play out in my imagination.
 At the same time, I was stepping “into Him” as a participant in the resurrection process.

 - Living Sacrifice – In the upper room, the twelve meet with Jesus for the last time.
-He knows he’s about to die.
-Then, it’s to the garden of Gethsemane.
-Sweating blood, He understands the gravity of what He’s about to do.
+His emotions are heavy and it’s apparent in the Garden of Gethsemane as he sweats drops of blood.
 In an emotional statement, He utters “Father, if it is possible, let this cup pass from me.
 However, not my will but Thou!”
-The song ends with Jesus being turned over to be crucified.